Luciano Zauri

 Luciano Zauri (/it/; born 20 January 1978) is an Italian football coach and a former player who played as a full-back or wide midfielder on either flank.
-He is the head coach of club Campobasso.

 Club career

 Atalanta

 Zauri made his debut in Serie A in the 1996–97 season with Atalanta in a 4–0 loss at home to Roma.

 He spent the following season with Chievo Verona before returning to Bergamo with Atalanta in the 1998–99 season.
 Zauri then spent the following five seasons with Atalanta, three of which were in Serie A and two in Serie B.

 Lazio

 In 2003, following Atalanta's relegation, Zauri, along with teammate Ousmane Dabo, was sold to Lazio, Lazio paid €5.65 million to acquire Zauri.
 With Lazio, Zauri won the 2003–04 edition of the Coppa Italia.

 He became a regular at Lazio and evolved into a leader on the pitch.
 In January 2007, following the sale of World Cup winner and captain Massimo Oddo to Milan, Zauri was chosen as the new captain.

 Zauri played a pivotal role in helping the club reach the 2007–08 UEFA Champions League and scored his first goal in the competition in the 1–1 draw to Olympiacos.
 His contract with Lazio expired in the summer of 2007, and he was subsequently offered a new five-year contract, which he eventually re-signed with the club.

 In the summer of 2008, he was loaned to Fiorentina with the option to buy out the player.
 He played all 10 European matches for Viola.